-Use our digital sewing machine to make a wide range of items, from clothing all the way to quilts.
-Because our machine is digitized, you can plug in your laptop, transfer a pattern which you might have downloaded or made yourself, and let the machine do the work for you!
+Use our two digital sewing machines to make a wide range of items, from clothing all the way to quilts.
+Because our machine is digitized, you can plug in a USB drive, transfer a pattern which you might have downloaded or made yourself, and let the machine do the work for you!
+The Hatch Embroidery Software on the nearby Lab PC can be used to create original designs.

 Borrow Innovation Equipment